percona/pmm/docs/troubleshoot/checklist.md

 10. For installing the PMM client, are you using a package other than a binary package without root permissions?
 11. Is your [PMM Server](../install-pmm/install-pmm-server/index.md) installed and running with a known IP address accessible from the client node?
 12. Is the [PMM Client](../install-pmm/install-pmm-client/index.md) installed, and is the node [registered with PMM Server](../setting-up/client/index.md#register)?
-13. Is PMM-client configured correctly and has access to the config file?
+13. Is PMM Client configured correctly and has access to the config file?
 14. For monitoring MongoDB, do you have adminUserAnyDatabase or superuser role privilege to any database servers you want to monitor?
 15. For monitoring Amazon RDS using PMM, is there too much latency between PMM Server and the Amazon RDS instance?
 16. Have you upgraded the PMM Server before you upgraded the PMM Client?
 If yes, there might be configuration issues, thus leading to failure in the client-server communication, as PMM Server might not be able to identify all the parameters in the configuration.